Sonny Bryan's Smokehouse

-Sonny Bryan's Smokehouse is a well-known BBQ restaurant in Dallas, Texas that was founded by William Jennings Bryan Jr. (known as Sonny) in 1958 near the University of Texas Southwestern Medical Center.
-It has seven locations in the Dallas – Fort Worth Metroplex (DFW) while closing all franchise units in Utah by mid-2014.
-Sonny Bryan's also has one of the largest catering companies in DFW.
+Sonny Bryan's Smokehouse is a James Beard Award-winnning BBQ restaurant in Dallas, Texas that was founded by William Jennings Bryan Jr. (known as Sonny) in 1958 near the University of Texas Southwestern Medical Center.
+One of Dallas' oldest restaurants, it has two locations in the Dallas – Fort Worth Metroplex (DFW) and one of the largest catering companies in DFW.
+It is Texas' only 24/7 restaurant and 24/7 barbecue catering company.

 History

 The Bryan family has operated barbecue restaurants in the Dallas area for over a century.
 Sonny's grandfather, Elias Bryan, first opened his Bryan's Barbecue in 1910 while Sonny's father William Jennings "Red" Bryan opened Red Bryan's Smokehouse in 1930.
 Sonny opened his Sonny Bryan's Smokehouse in 1958 and ran it until 1989 when he sold it to a group of Dallas investors.
 Bryan died from cancer just a few months after the sale.

-While Bryan was alive, he had only maintain a single location and never franchised.
-Although the new management vowed to keep the original location the same, they started building additional locations.
+While Bryan was alive, he had only maintained a single location and never franchised.
+While the new management vowed to keep the original Inwood location the same, they built additional locations.
 The first new location opened in the West End in 1991.

-Under the new management, Sonny Bryan's expanded, including new locations at Love Field in 2011, one a major department store in a mall (1993-2011), plus three locations in Utah, with the first Utah location opened in 2011.
-The current CEO is Brent Harmon.
-At one point during the early 2010s, the company had as many as 10 locations in Texas plus 3-4 locations in Utah.
-By August 2014, locations in Texas were reduced to seven while all of the locations in Utah were closed.

-As of mid 2014, current locations in Texas include Inwood (original location), Richardson, West End, Las Colinas, Lovers Lane, Downtown (Dallas), and Fort Worth.
-Recently closed locations in Texas include Preston & Forest, Macy’s Galleria, and Love Field.
-Former locations in Utah include Sandy, Foothill, Valley Fair, Cottonwood Heights, and Downtown (Salt Lake City).

-To cater to workers on the late shift at the nearby hospitals, the original location switched to a 24 hours operations in May 2016 while the other locations maintained their regular schedules.

-As a result of the COVID19 pandemic, only three location survived by April 2021, the original location in Inwood, Lovers Lane, and Richardson.
+By the early 2000's, Sonny Bryan's had as many as 10 locations.
+As a result of the COVID19 pandemic, two locations survived and by December, 2022, only the original location in Inwood and Richardson remained.

-Distinguishing features
+Distinguishing Features

-Some locations use old school desks as dining tables, which were first used by Sonny Bryan himself at the original location.
+The Inwood location features old school desks as dining tables, which were first used by Sonny Bryan himself at the original location.
+It also features a mural by Mari Polhman, painted in 2023, which pays tribute to Dallas' rich culture history featuring several iconic elements.

+To cater to workers on the late shift at the nearby hospitals, the original location on Inwood switched to a 24 hours / 7 days a week operations in May 2016.

+Celebrity Customers

-Noted customers include Julia Child, Lyndon Baines Johnson, Dean Fearing, Emeril Lagasse, Larry Hagman, Jimmy Buffett, King Khan and the Shrines, and George W. Bush.
+Noted customers include Julia Child, Lyndon Baines Johnson, Dean Fearing, Emeril Lagasse, Larry Hagman, Jimmy Buffett, King Khan and the Shrines, Rachael Ray, Guy Fieri, ZZ Top, Eric Clapton and George W. Bush.

+Menu & Offerings

+Sonny Bryan's features authentic Texas barbecue with classic smokehouse meats including brisket, ribs, pulled pork, sausage, turkey and ham as well as sides like BBQ beans, potato salad, coleslaw, mac & cheese, fried okra, green bean casserole, fries, onion rings and mashed potatoes.
+The menu also features specialty items such as a loaded meat potato and Frito pie.

+Sonny Bryan's offers professional catering for corporate, weddings and social gatherings.
+Their catering capabilities allows them to cater dozens of events on the same day as well the ability to feed thousands of people.
+Corporate catering clients include American Airlines, SMU, UT Southwestern Medical Center and Sewell.